Bonus pension sacrifice: paying your bonus into your pension

 = £2,160 in your pocket.

 Your employer might also be willing to pass on some of the employer National Insurance payments that may have been taken from your bonus, which would mean more than £3,000 being added to your pension.
 And if you’re a higher rate tax payer, then your tax savings could be even more.
-Over time with future bonus payments into your pension, it can really add up.
+Over time with future bonus payments into your pension, it could really add up.

 Whether you should pay your bonus into your pension is a really personal decision.
 If you're looking forward to your bonus and have it earmarked for something special then why not have the bonus paid to you and enjoy the fruits of your hard work?